This article contains in-depth knowledge to help you convert more passive browsers into leads and customers engaging with your offerings.

 Encourage users to leave insights about your brand,

 Sort category structure by popularity and additional filtering options such as price, hiding out-of-stock products, color, and size.

 The pricing page of a website is usually the make or break point for many visitors, so applying CRO with clear descriptions of products and some testimonial comments would be beneficial in the way of boosting conversion rate.
 Also, you can;

 Modify pricing intervals such as price per year,

 Make your CTAs visible and well-designed,

 Offer a free trial for your service initially,

 A/B test your pricing page.

-Checkout page is the page where people mostly tend to leave without any conversion.
+The checkout page is the page where people mostly tend to leave without any conversion.
 To optimize your checkout page for maximized conversion rates, you can;

-Offer a persistent shopping card,
+Offer a persistent shopping cart,